Why is public media so white?

 Messages about mission

-Some of our stations have issued press releases or put pop-up messages on their websites pledging to be a force for healing in their communities.
-Some public media CEOs and GMs have emailed listeners and viewers, acknowledging the painful reckoning we’re experiencing and witnessing.
+Some public media stations emphasize diversity and inclusion in the mission statements posted on their websites.
+After the George Floyd killing, some issued press releases or put pop-up messages online pledging to be a force for healing in their communities.
+Public media CEOs and GMs have emailed listeners and viewers, acknowledging the painful reckoning we’re experiencing and witnessing.

 I was especially moved by a letter from WAMU GM JJ Yore in which he expressed solidarity with the victims of systemic racism, writing, “I am mindful of the great responsibility the news media play in covering these events.
 The recent acts of violence against people of color and subsequent cries for racial justice are consuming our personal lives, our journalism, and our work throughout the station.”

-Some of our stations have long had specific language about diversity and inclusion in the mission statements posted on their websites.
-Some have more recently posted jobs with publicmediajobs.org to recruit bilingual journalists and race and equity reporters.
+You could say that the largest stations have the resources to set the highest bar and make investments, but that’s a cop-out.
+All stations can do something.
+Some recently posted on publicmediajobs.org to recruit bilingual journalists and race and equity reporters.
 Some have been actively recruiting board members of diverse backgrounds.
 Some, but not all.

-What can public media do about its whiteness problem?
+What more can public media do about its whiteness problem?

 How are we doing now?